ngrisanti/Slope-Field-Visualizer/README.md

 # Slope-Field-Visualizer
+Authors: Nick Grisanti, Eric Corona

-A Python graphing program for slope fields of ODEs
+A Python graphing program for slope fields of ODEs.